Language skills

 Icelandic matriculation examination (stúdentspróf) or equivalent qualification.
 Further information can be found in article 17, regulation on admission requirements for undergraduate study no. 331/2022.
 Students must have Icelandic as a native language and high proficiency in a foreign language or another native language and high proficiency in Icelandic.
 It is important that students be able to write papers and pass examinations in Icelandic, as well as reading English at an academic level.
 If necessary, applicants will be asked to do an interview or oral/written evaluation of their language proficiency and intended ability to work as an interpreter.
 Experience of public service interpreting is also desirable, but not required.

-Students complete the programme in two years, but the programme will only be offered on the condition that enough students register.
-All courses besides the practical courses are shared with the programmes in sign language interpreting, translation studies as a minor subject and Icelandic as a second language.
-Courses in sign language interpreting are not taught annually and this may affect the course availability.
+Students can complete the programme in two years; however, the programme is offered subject to sufficient student enrolment.
+Some of the courses are shared with study programmes in Sign language interpreting or Icelandic as a second language.
+Sign language interpreting courses are not taught annually, which may affect course availability.

 Programme structure